stcan/meanwell-can-control/README.md

 # meanwell-can-control
 Tool to control Power Supplys from Mean Well via CAN Bus

-Tested with the 24V Version BIC-2200-CAN-24 and NPB Series Charger
+Tested with the 24V Version BIC-2200-CAN-24 and NPB-abc0 Series Charger

 Please note:  this tool is not yet complete and also not fully tested.
 Do not use without monitoring the devices.
 There is no error handling yet !!!